Ctblossey/stock-analysis/README.md

 ## Overview of Project

 ### The purpose of [this project](https://github.com/Ctblossey/stock-analysis) is to take a deep dive into the stock market and bringing the raw data to life.
+Within the [data](https://github.com/Ctblossey/stock-analysis/blob/main/VBA_Challenge.xlsm) you can see that there is a lot of good data but not a lot of explaining.
+Through the work of the VBA code, we were able to refactor the code to efficiently display each of the tickers along with their volume and return.
+It is very important to explain the data and show its impact.

 ## Results